 Office for Learning and Teaching Grants and Fellowships

-The OLT has now announced the 2014 instructions documents for OLT grants and fellowships.
-These are available at:
+The 2014 instruction documents for OLT grants and fellowships are available at:

 Note that you must follow the university processes and time-frame (see the steps below) if you wish to apply for a grant.

-- For academic advice on your application contact Alison Kuiper.
+- The contact for academic advice on grants is Alison Kuiper.

 - For advice on submission issues and compliance requirements contact Myrophora Koureas.